Madeline-Shao/tiers-of-the-kingdom/README.md

-# tiers-of-the-kingdom
+# Tiers of the Kingdom
+By Madeline Shao

-SQL database tier list maker with a command line app
+Tiers of the Kingdom is a tier list maker that uses an SQL database and a command line app.